vala-lang/vala.vim/README.md

 ## Additional configuration for Vala files

-In order to adhere to the official [vala coding style][vcs], a few commands should be placed inside your `.vimrc`:
+In order to adhere to the official [Vala Coding Style][vcs], a few commands should be placed inside your `.vimrc`:

 ```vim
 if has("autocmd")